 Singapore is one of Asia’s success stories.
 The country has transformed itself from an underdeveloped country to a modern industrial economy.
 During this revolution, the education system of the country was also not left behind.
-Today, the school system of Singapore is considered the best worldwide.
+Today, the school system of Singapore is known and considered the best worldwide.
 And this is not only restricted to high schools but also at the university levels, with the National University of Singapore being the highest ranking in Asia and outperforming renowned institutions worldwide.

 It’s no secret that this success can be attributed to the fact that, from the start, Singaporean education has played a central role in the developing economy of the state.
 For starters, it has the highest achieving students in international rankings, according to the OECD’s Programme for International Students Assessment (PISA).
 Moreover, Singapore is named among the top-rated countries for math and science, others being Finland, Canada, Estonia, and Ireland.
 So, why is Singapore’s school system the best globally?